bioinformatics-ca/CAN_2021/Module2/Module2_lab.md

 ### Load a Genome and Data Tracks

 By default, IGV loads Human hg19 as the reference genome.
 If you work with another version of the human genome, or another organism altogether, you can change the genome by clicking the drop down menu in the upper-left.
-For this lab, we'll be using Human hg19.
+For Parts 1-3 of this lab, we'll be using Human hg19.

 We will also load additional tracks from **Server** *(File -> Load from Server)*: